Skip to content

 • This command is mandatory, otherwise WDT will stop the program immediately

-• Don't forget to add this command as the first command of every program!
+• Do not forget to add this command as the first command of every program!

 • P1DIR = 0xFF;